 The deductible you select should be something you can afford to pay if you must make a claim.

 How Can I Avoid Paying a Motorcycle Insurance Deductible?

 If you are in an accident and the other driver is at fault, filing a claim still triggers the deductible.
 In this situation, the insurer can pursue those funds from the other individual or their insurance so that you’re not experiencing a financial loss through the actions of another.
-You would need to wait to schedule the repair until those funds became available.
+You must wait to schedule the repair until those funds become available.